andela-engmkwalusimbi/react-todo/README.md

 ## Deployment

-`npm run build` creates a `build` directory with a production build of your app.
+`yarnpkg run build` creates a `build` directory with a production build of your app.
 Set up your favourite HTTP server so that a visitor to your site is served `index.html`, and requests to static paths like `/static/js/main.<hash>.js` are served with the contents of the `/static/js/main.<hash>.js` file.
 For example, Python contains a built-in HTTP server that can serve static files:

 ```sh
 cd build